samstork/MysteryProject/Characters/Laid-back bassist.md

 - Doesn't know them very well
 - Resents them for attempting to "limit their artistic freedom" [[Trapper]]
-- Met them at one of their gigs when they were trying to get to [[Ambitious Musician]] for their touch
+- Met them at one of their gigs when they were trying to get to [[Mickey Gold]] for their touch

 ## Clues and Information